maelchiotti/FlutterStarter/README.md

 This package is opinionated.
 Therefore, main packages will not change (`go_router`, `riverpod`, `lint`, etc.), unless they become deprecated, obsolete, or there is an obviously better alternative.
 If you prefer to use other packages, feel free to modify the code, either locally to fit your needs of by [forking](https://github.com/maelchiotti/flutter_starter/fork) this repository.

-## Roadmap

-- Add instructions on how to change the name of the app and other information
-- Improve dynamic theming (cf. MaterialNotes)

 ## Included

 For more details, please see the [wiki](https://github.com/maelchiotti/flutter_starter/wiki).